Maven

 mvn release:clean release:prepare

-by answering the prompts for versions and tags, followed by
+Answer the prompts for versions and tags, and followed with:

 mvn release:perform

-This execution will deploy to OSSRH and release to the Central Repository in one go, thanks to the usage of the Nexus Staging Maven Plugin with autoReleaseAfterClose set to true.
+This execution will deploy to OSSRH and release to the Central Repository in one go

 Manually Releasing the Deployment to the Central Repository⚓︎

 Alternatively if you have deployed with the Nexus Staging Maven Plugin, and the deployment succeeded, you can release the repository directly on the command line.
-Immediately after the deployment a properties file in the target directory contains all the information required and you can simply release the staging repository with
+Immediately after the deployment a properties file is created in the target directory which contains all the information required and you can simply release the staging repository with:

 mvn nexus-staging:release